Jigger Statz

 Arnold John "Jigger" Statz (October 20, 1897 – March 16, 1988) was an American professional baseball player, manager and scout.
 An outfielder, Statz appeared in 683 games played in Major League Baseball, but had a lengthy and notable minor league career, playing in almost 2,800 games.
 He is one of only nine players known to have amassed at least 4,000 combined hits in the major and minor leagues.
 The native of Waukegan, Illinois, threw and batted right-handed, and was listed as 5 ft 7 in tall and 150 lb.

 Early life

-Statz attended Holy Cross College in Worcester, Massachusetts, where he moved from Illinois along with his parents at an early age.
+Statz attended the College of the Holy Cross in Worcester, Massachusetts, where he moved from Illinois along with his parents at an early age.
 He played baseball for two years at Holy Cross before enlisting in the U. S. Navy during World War I. Though he signed with the Giants in 1919, Statz continued his studies at Holy Cross and graduated with his class in 1921.